 I live in an area that may be affected by hurricanes.
-So, it’s time for us to seriously think about preparing for storms and getting out our emergency check list.
+So, it’s time for us to seriously think about preparing for storms and getting our emergency checklist ready.
 Even if you don’t live in a hurricane zone there may be other weather situations that may cause power outages and potential food safety problems associated with losing power for an extended time.

-Also get a tip-sensitive digital food thermometer like they use in restaurants.
+Also, get a tip-sensitive digital food thermometer as they use in restaurants.
 This will allow you to check the temperature of your food.
 The best and most accurate way to determine if food is safe to eat is to know its temperature.

 After the power has been out for more than 4 hours you’re going to have to ” break the rule” of leaving the refrigerator door shut, check the temperature, and make some decisions about what to do with the perishable food.
 Foodsafety.gov recommends, “Food (stored in refrigerator) should be safe as long as power is out for no more than 4 hours.
 Keep the door closed as much as possible.
 Discard any perishable food (such as meat, poultry, fish, eggs, and leftovers) that have been above 40 °F for over 2 hours.
 Never taste food to determine its safety!”
 See their handy chart here.